timrosenblatt/url_shortener/README.md

 	apt-get update
 	apt-get upgrade

-Then install RVM, and do a `bundle install`, along with all the dependencies that are req'd
+Then install RVM, MySQL, and do a `bundle install`, along with all the dependencies that are req'd

 Currently using MySQL on the Vagrant box with root/12345